maim-lain/schooloflust/quests.md

 <br>

 ## Claire's Novel
-**Description:**
-Claire has lost the novel she wrote.
-She last saw it in her dormitory room.

-**Objectives:**
-#1 - Search around the dormitory for Claire's novel.
-#2 - Catch the cat that has Claire's novel stuck on its head!
-#3 - Give the novel back to Claire.

 **Walkthrough:**
 - Library -> Claire -> Talk -> Optional: Ask the three questions -> That's all.
 - Search the dumpster behind the school